 Vice President and Managing Director, ChinaView Team

-For the past 15 years, Tom has focused specifically on litigation support, document review, and eDiscovery methodologies.
+For the past 15 years, Tom has focused specifically on litigation support, document review, and advanced eDiscovery search methodologies including Predictive Analytics.
 In that time he has presented numerous MCLEs and training seminars on ESI topics, and has received numerous awards for innovation and performance.

 Tom has wide-ranging experience supporting cases involving mergers and acquisitions, antitrust, securities, environmental, patent infringement, and product liability.
 He has also served as a Special Master to support judicial proceedings in predictive coding and eDiscovery protocol disputes.

 Tom is also D4’s go-to expert for matters involving complex electronic discovery services, use of predictive analytics, production coordination, high-volume imaging efforts, web-based repositories, and complex coding projects.